Quick Start: Setting up Gemini on a VPS Without Root

 To start experimenting with Gemini, I decided I wanted to use the same domain as my website, and I wanted to keep things simple to start with.
 I have my website on a VPS at DreamHost.
 It’s still managed, so I don’t have root access like I would on a DreamCompute instance, but I have more control than I would on shared hosting.
 In particular, they don’t put time limits on processes on a VPS.

 After looking around a bit I decided on Agate for simplicity.
-Agate only serves static files, but that’s certainly fine not a problem to start with!
+Agate only serves static files, but that’s certainly fine for what I was doing!
 So I created a new user on the VPS, gave it SSH access, and set up Agate on it.

 Installing Agate on DreamHost

-The Agate home page and Chris Were’s guide to setting up a gemini server (as a systemd service) helped me get started:
+The Agate home page and Chris Were’s guide [dead link] to setting up a gemini server (as a systemd service) helped me get started:

 First, download the latest pre-built binary from Github for x86_64 Linux.
 (DreamHost doesn’t have Rust on their VPSes, but they do have wget.)